discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Skill name="Echo of Memory"/> has two instances and each can be used to create a Phantasm by blocking incoming hits, as well as <Skill name="Phantasmal Duelist"/> which can used whenever you are on your secondary weapon-set.

-### Continuum Split
-<Skill name="Continuum Split"/> rewinds all your skills back to the status they have been at while entering.

-If the last stack of one of your Mantras gets used during the Continuum Split, it does not get rewinded!

-The durations depends on the amount of Clones spent.

-Since your Shatters will get rewinded as well, you can shatter **all** of them for additional boons.

-Make use of it at Precasts and during combat mostly if you either need additional CC, <Boon name="Stability"/>/<Boon name="Aegis"/>, or burst heal.

 </GridItem>

 <GridItem xs="12" sm="6">